Marine Research Days 2025

 Annual meeting

-The Swedish Society for Marine Sciences is a politically independent and non-profit organization.
-The annual meeting of the Society is arranged on November 20 as part of the conference.
-Please note that the annual meeting will be in Swedish.
-For more information and documents see About us in the main menu.
+The Swedish Society for Marine Sciences is an independent non-profit organisation.
+The society holds its annual meeting on 19 november 2025 at 15:00 as part of the conference.
+Please note that the annual meeting will be held in Swedish.
+For more information see the document under the sub-menu About us in the main menu

 Conference fee

 Registration to the conference encompasses access to oral presentations and the poster session.
 Registration requires membership of the Swedish Society for Marine Science.
 The conference fee includes icebreaker (Tuesday), fika and lunches (Wednesday and Thursday).
 Special registration is needed for the conference dinner (Wednesday).
 The conference fee does not cover travel expenses or costs associated with accommodation.
-A limited number of travel grants (up to 5 000 SEK for travel, accommodation, and conference fee) are available for students and early career scientists (option in the registration form).
-Applicants will need to submit their application separately with included receipts to the Board (styrelsen@shf.se).
+A limited number of travel grants (up to 5 000 SEK for travel, accommodation, and conference fee) are available for students and early career scientists.

 (styrelsen@shf.se)